 Oberlin College’s Counseling Center is here to support the Oberlin community while we all adjust to COVID-19.
-The Counseling Center is open and eager to support you.
-We are providing all services through secure remote video (Zoom) to any registered student on-campus or residing in Ohio.
-Students out-of-state can receive consultation to help them access care in the community where they are currently residing.
-Due to state licensure laws, telemental health appointments can only be provided to students who are physically located in the state of Ohio.
+The center is open and eager to support you.
+We are providing all services through secure remote video (Zoom) to any registered student on campus or residing in Ohio.
+Students out-of-state can receive a consultation to help them access care in the community where they are currently residing.
+Due to state licensure laws, telemental health appointments can only be provided to students who are physically located in Ohio.

 To make a counseling or psychiatry appointment, please call (440) 775-8470.
 If you are experiencing a crisis, daily crisis appointments will be provided at 11 a.m., Monday through Friday.

 We will also be offering Let’s Talk (see information below), a service that provides brief, drop-in consultations from 1:30-2:30 p.m., Tuesdays and Fridays on a first-come, first-served basis.